web3-storage/docs/docs/examples/image-gallery.md

 :::

 For each matching upload, we call `getImageMetadata` to fetch the `metadata.json` file that was stored along with each image.
 The contents of `metadata.json` are returned along with an IPFS gateway URL to the image file, which can be used to display the images in the UI.

+The `getImageMetadata` function simply requests the `metadata.json` file from an IPFS HTTP gateway and parses the JSON content.

 ::: details getImageMetadata(cid)
 <<<@/code-snippets/external/example-image-gallery/src/js/storage.js#getImageMetadata